simon-anders/htseq/doc/genomic.rst

     (<GenomicInterval object 'chr1', [400,500), strand '.'>, set([]))]

-.. class:: HTSeq.GenomicArrayOfSets( chroms, stranded = True )
+.. class:: GenomicArrayOfSets( chroms, stranded = True )

    Instantiation is as in :class:GenomicArray, only that ``datatype`` is always ``'O'``.